Study in USA

 5. Submit Applications: Complete the application forms accurately and submit them with the required documents within the specified deadlines.

-6. Seek Guidance: Consider seeking guidance from education consultants, school counsellors, or scholarship advisors who can provide valuable insights and assistance in the application process.
+6. Seek Guidance: Consider seeking guidance from education consultants, school counselors, or scholarship advisors who can provide valuable insights and assistance in the application process.

 7. Apply for Financial Aid: Additionally, explore financial aid options universities and colleges in the USA offer.
 These can include grants, tuition waivers, and need-based scholarships.